 Tampa Bay Buccaneers Logo

-In 2020, there were no cardinal changes to the logo; moreover, many fans did not notice this.
-But according to the club’s information, the bright red on the main emblem became more subdued and, accordingly, the ball’s color changed from bright orange to dimmer.
+In 2020, there were no radical changes in the logo; moreover, many fans did not notice it.
+But, according to the club, the bright red color on the main emblem has become more muted, and accordingly, the color of the ball has changed from bright orange to duller.

 Font and Colors